 I love barn cats.
 It seems natural to me.
 They live in that middle ground between domestication, living in the polished home, and a wild cat existence outside.
 The modern day barn cat is as close as we can get to the original domestic cats of over 9,000 years ago.
+The picture below shows classic, scruffy, tabby barn cats who are buddies:

 There are some stunning barn cats and barn cat pictures.
 Another aspect of the barn cat that I appreciate is that they do a service in catching rodents – perhaps not all of them do!
 I am sure this improves the relationship between the human being and the cat.
 It seems to make the relationship more balanced.
 I would expect that barn cats are fairly safe.
 They have cover and access to proper cat food, I would expect.
 Some time ago I suggested that feral and/or unwanted cats be shipped out to farms so they could both have a home and be of service.
 I know this happens sometimes.
 Although it is probably difficult to manage a relocation such as this.

-Below is another calico cat – a female, as they are nearly always female.
+Below is calico cat – a female, as they are nearly always female.
 The color and pattern is stunning against the background of the straw.

 Source: Uploaded by user via Nikki on Pinterest